Is Hulu still free with Amazon Prime?

 2. Are there any streaming services included with Amazon Prime?

 Yes, Amazon Prime members have access to Prime Video, which offers a wide selection of movies, TV shows, and original content.
-Additionally, Prime members can also access Prime Music and Prime Reading, which provide streaming options for music and e-books respectively.
+Prime Video is included in the Amazon Prime subscription at no additional cost.